 All this being said, spec buildings can offer some benefits.
 Some owners prefer to lease rather than own a building, so a spec building can reduce their capital expenditure.
 Also, they typically allow owners to move in quickly if time is an immediate priority.

-We often have clients ask, “I have a spec building.
-Can we make it work?”
-The short answer: probably.
-In my experience, I’ve found that owners typically have two options here:
+We often have clients ask, “If we already have a spec building, can we make it work?”
+The short answer is probably.
+Owners typically have two options here:

 - Spend a lot of money for structural reinforcement design/installation